jakelazaroff/til/html/define-a-custom-element.md

 There's a lot going on in a few lines, so let's go through it:

 1. First, we set `tag` to the _value_ of the query string parameter `define`, falling back to `undefined` instead of an empty string.
-2. If `tag` is not equal to `none` (meaning the query string parameter was either set explicitly or omitted entirely) we call `MyElement.define(tag)`.
+2. If `tag` is not equal to `"false"` (meaning the query string parameter was either set explicitly or omitted entirely) we call `MyElement.define(tag)`.
 That will either use the given tag name or fall back to the default argument, which is the value of `Myelement.tag`.
-3. If `tag` is set to `false`, we don't do anything.
+3. If `tag` is set to `"false"`, we don't do anything.
 We know this won't conflict with any custom element tag name the user might want to set, because custom element tag names must include a hyphen.

 So to import the component and define it with the default tag name, you'd import `my-element.js` and it should Just Work.
 To import it with a custom tag name, you'd import `my-element.js?define=other-tag-name`.
 And to import it without defining it at all, you'd import `my-element.js?define=false`.